mindovermiles262/teatimer/README.md

 ##Running the application
 1. Simply click the type of tea you want to drink: black, white, or green.
+2. Adjust time if necessary
-2. Click START
+3. Click START
-3. When timer is finished, a popup will notify you that your tea is done
+4. When timer is finished, a popup will notify you that your tea is done

 ##TODO
 1. Add sound at end of timer